diemontufar/SentimentAnalyser/harvester/README.md

 ## Background

-Since tweets are streamed continously from he Twitter API, we need to run the harvester program as a daemon process.
+Since tweets are streamed continuously from he Twitter API, we need to run the harvester program as a daemon process.
 Alternatively, one may want to keep multiple instances running at the same time.
 Often, each instance corresponds to a particular bounding box defining a zone of interest.

 This module presents two alternatives for harvesting tweets.
 The first one is a generic version which allows you to harvest tweets and perform Sentiment analysis before storing them on a couchdb database.
 The second one does the same job, but considering Gender analysis as well.
 The later was developed as a proof of concept in order to test accuracy and usefulness of the genderizer python library.